Knight-Wu/articles/spark.md

     > A rough guess is that at most five tasks per executor can achieve full write throughput, so it’s good to keep the number of cores per executor below that number

 * num of executor

-     --num-executors command-line flag or spark.executor.instances configuration property control the number of executors requested
+ --num-executors command-line flag or spark.executor.instances configuration property control the number of executors requested.

-    > Starting in CDH 5.4/Spark 1.3, you will be able to avoid setting this property by turning on dynamic allocation with the spark.dynamicAllocation.enabled property.
+ Starting in CDH 5.4/Spark 1.3, you will be able to avoid setting this property by turning on dynamic allocation with the spark.dynamicAllocation.enabled property.
 Dynamic allocation enables a Spark application to request executors when there is a backlog of pending tasks and free up executors when idle.

-> YARN may round the requested memory up a little.
+ YARN may round the requested memory up a little.
 YARN’s yarn.scheduler.minimum-allocation-mb and yarn.scheduler.increment-allocation-mb properties control the minimum and increment request values respectively.

 * 跑批任务中(hive on spark, hive on mr)的资源分配